The Walking Dead Season-Finale Recap: Same As It Ever Was

 We last see Negan in bed at Hilltop with a bandage around his freshly stitched throat as Rick and Michonne explain the unique role he’ll play in building their “new world.”
 Carl imagined a future in which Judith and Negan were pals and the ex-Savior boss showed off his green thumb.
 Rick, however, has other plans — Negan will spend the rest of his life in a cell, a living symbol of the savage past they’re leaving behind for good.
 “You alive is gonna help show people that things have changed,” Rick says.
 Negan looks like he’s getting emotional again, perhaps thinking back to that moment when he gave Rick one last speech instead of making swift use of Lucille.

 A few loose ends get (sort of) tied up in the aftermath.
-Morgan – who’s taking the advice of Jesus and using the pointy end of his staff for zombies only – decides he needs some time alone again.
-(Isn’t that how he ended up in a looney-tunes hideout with all the walker traps?)
+Morgan — who’s taking the advice of Jesus and using the pointy end of his staff for zombies only — decides he needs some time alone again.
+(Isn’t that how he ended up in a Looney Tunes hideout with all the walker traps?)
 Daryl continues the “mercy” theme and gives Dwight a truck instead of a crossbow bolt to the face; Dwight finds a happy ending at his old home, where there’s a note from Sherry directing him to wherever they had their honeymoon.
 And Jadis delivers the episode’s second biggest shocker: She’s coming to Hilltop and her real name is Anne!

 But it’s Maggie who drops the biggest bomb.
 Rick’s change of heart regarding Negan sends her into hysterics, which makes good sense.
 (After all, it wasn’t all that long ago that her husband was butchered.)
-Back at Hilltop, she seemed to snapped out of her fury rather quickly as she calmly listened to Nice Guy Savior thank her for giving him a new life.
-But as ominous music plays, she meets with Jesus for a shadowy post-mortem.
+Back at Hilltop, she seemed to snap out of her fury rather quickly as she calmly listened to Nice Guy Savior thank her for giving him a new life.
+But as ominous music plays, she meets with Jesus for a shadowy postmortem.
 Rick did the right thing with the Saviors, she says, but he (and Michonne) made the wrong call with Negan.
 So they’re going to “bide their time” and then “show him” the error of his ways.
 Out of the darkness steps Daryl, who growls in agreement.

 This raises plenty of questions.
 Is Maggie breaking bad?
 Will this rift lead to a coup and ultimately turn the survivors against each other?
 Will she simply kill Negan, or does she have something more nefarious in store for Rick and Michonne?
 Will Negan remain stashed in a cell, out of sight and out of mind, or will he continue to play a significant role on the show next season?
 Is it too late to pause all the mercy stuff and kill Gregory?

-As Morgan said and the show has repeatedly made clear, everything is about people – zombies are an ever-present danger, but the real existential threats are always human.
+As Morgan said and the show has repeatedly made clear, everything is about people — zombies are an ever-present danger, but the real existential threats are always human.
 That mega-herd of walkers in the distance will be a problem.
-Maggie’s dark turn should be an even bigger concern, though, as it looks like The Widow Rhee might end up as a big bad rather than a hero.
+Maggie’s dark turn should be an even bigger concern, though, as it looks like the Widow Rhee might end up as a big bad rather than a hero.

 Let’s also take a moment to look at the bigger picture.
-The Saviors storyline proved that TWD is stuck in a rut – encounter an enemy, defeat the enemy, kill some walkers along the way, repeat.
+The Saviors story line proved that TWD is stuck in a rut — encounter an enemy, defeat the enemy, kill some walkers along the way, repeat.
 No one wants to see the survivors live too comfortably; this can’t become a soap opera with an occasional zombie cameo, Dynasty with the undead.
 But how much badder can the big bads get?
 We’ve seen cannibals, would-be child rapists, murderers, and two larger-than-life leaders in the Guv and Negan.
 I’d be surprised if Maggie goes full evil, but that would be an interesting twist, as least.
 Otherwise, what is left for a show that’s far too predictable in its fundamental conceit?

 Here’s one unsolicited solution: Shake things up radically.
-Let the “Maggie versus Rick” storyline play out next season.
+Let the “Maggie versus Rick” story line play out next season.
 Show the survivors making real progress toward creating a functional new society with help from Georgie’s crew, that Key to the Future book, and whoever the hell is piloting that damn helicopter.
 Then end the season with a major time jump, say, five years into the future.
 All the progress they’ve made is gone.
 Only a few core characters are still alive.
 Life is worse than ever.
 Slowly reveal what caused everything to unravel, introduce new survivors, and start over from close to scratch.

 I’m sure there’s a better idea for how to breathe new life into this series.
 But sticking to the same general script, with no finite end in sight, isn’t the answer.